kasparsj/ecg-audio-plugin/README.md

 ## Current state

-Currently the audio plugin works only with HR as a source for automation (implemented as JUCE::AudioProcessorParameter).
+Currently the audio plugin works only with HR as a source for automation (implemented as JUCE::AudioProcessorParameter) or as a parameter link (automation modulation source).
 ECG is not yet working.
 The reason for that was a previously unforeseen difficulty with receiving ECG data.
 Namely the MacOs CoreBluetooth framework does not support manually changing the MTU size for a Bluetooth connection.
 Althouhgh Linux and Windows do support it, at the time of writing also the SimpleBLE library does not support this feature [yet](https://github.com/OpenBluetoothToolbox/SimpleBLE/issues/83).
 The Polar sensors require this (to be set to 256 or a larger value), because they can stream live ECG data only using this private/specialized API (it's called PMD).

 [Demo Video](https://www.youtube.com/watch?v=l_BRtQtrjJE)